SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_1-connect_to_hana_cloud_access_data/dsp_integration_1-connect_to_hana_cloud_access_data.md

 6. Run the data import and verify at the end that 5.750 records have been inserted successfully.

 ### Connect to HANA Cloud
 The HANA Cloud instance has already been created on the BTP account.
 It needs to be added to the Datasphere space.
-Please note that this can be done in each space only once.
+Please note that this can be done in each space only once

 1. Select **Connections** from the main menu.

 ![Select Connections Tab](./images-dsp_integration_1-connect_to_hana_cloud_access_data/DS_Connection_tab.png)